Yellow-crested cockatoo: Subspecies

 Previously, only 4 of these were recognized, but djampeana and occidentalis were recognized in 2022 based on a 2014 phylogenetic study.
 The subspecies paulandrewi, thought to be endemic to the Tukangbesi Islands and also recognized in the 2014 study, is not recognized by the IOC.

+Until 2023, the citron-crested cockatoo (Cacatua citrinocristata) was considered by the IOC to be a subspecies of yellow-crested cockatoo.

 Breeding

 The yellow-crested cockatoo nests in tree cavities.
 The eggs are white and usually two in a clutch.
 The incubation is shared by both parents.
 The eggs are incubated for about 28 days and the chicks leave the nest about 75 days after hatching.

 Status and conservation

 The yellow-crested cockatoo is critically endangered.
 Numbers have declined dramatically due to illegal trapping for the cage-bird trade.
 Between 1980 and 1992, over 100,000 of these birds were legally exported from Indonesia, yet a German proposal submitted to CITES to move it to Appendix I was not approved.
 It has since been moved to Appendix I. The current population is estimated at fewer than 2,500 individuals and is thought to be declining in number.

 The subspecies C. s. abbotti is found only on the island of Masakambing.
 Its population on this tiny island (about 5 km2 or 1.9 mi2) had fallen to 10 as of June and July 2008.
-The decline results from trapping and logging, especially of mangrove (Avicennia apiculata) and kapok trees.
+The decline results from trapping and logging, especially of mangroves (Avicennia apiculata) and kapok trees.

-Several national parks provide protection of their habitat, including Rawa Aopa Watumohai National Park on Sulawesi, Komodo National Park on Komodo Island, the national parks of Manupeu Tanah Daru and Laiwangi Wanggameti on Sumba, and the Nino Konis Santana National Park in East Timor (Timor-Leste).
+Several national parks their habitat, including Rawa Aopa Watumohai National Park on Sulawesi, Komodo National Park on Komodo Island, the national parks of Manupeu Tanah Daru and Laiwangi Wanggameti on Sumba, and the Nino Konis Santana National Park in East Timor (Timor-Leste).